Member Groups and Sections

 All AMA member physicians age 65 years and over are members of the AMA-SPS.
 The group provides a way for senior physicians to stay connected to the profession and to their colleagues, and to help shape advocacy efforts.

-Through the AMA-SMS, all U.S. medical schools have a voice in the AMA House of Delegates.
-The AMA-SMS offers a forum for discussing and developing policies on medical education and national health care issues.
+Through the AMA-APS, all U.S. medical schools have a voice in the AMA House of Delegates.
+The AMA-APS offers a forum for discussing and developing policies on medical education and national health care issues.

 LGBT Advisory Committee

 The AMA Advisory Committee on Lesbian, Gay, Bisexual, and Transgender (LGBT) Issues enhances AMA policy, advocacy and education on LGBT concerns, and provides a forum for involvement, mentoring and networking for LGBT physicians and medical students.